brianmcd08/battleship/README.md

 # battleship
 2 player game currently in development.

-Done:
-  backend game logic
+Done: backend game logic and unit tests
-  unit tests

 To Do:
   Clean up main.py.
 I know very little about pygame and this feels very hacky.